 Communities That Care (also known as CTC) is an evidence-based prevention model that helps lower rates of youth substance use, delinquency, depression, and more.
 Dial Help staff coordinate the Houghton/Keweenaw CTC, and also support UPCTC, the umbrella organization of the CTCs across the Upper Peninsula.

 All community members are welcome to participate.
 A few hours of your time a month can truly make an impact--because research show that CTC WORKS!
 Together we can create healthier, safer communities where our young people can thrive.

 Drop off your leftover or expired prescription drugs at a designated location.

 This is especially important if youth live in or visit your home!

-Brought to you in partnership with UP Coalition Network.
-Find disposal sites here.
+Brought to you in partnership with UP CTC.
+CLICK HERE to find disposal sites.